Five Different Types of Service Dogs

 3. Allergy Detection Service Dogs

-Allergen detection service dogs use their keen sense of smell to save human lives.
-If enough of an allergen is present, an allergen detection service dog can recognize the scent and alert its handler to the danger.
-For example, a person with a severe peanut allergy might be served a piece of cake without peanuts but cut with a knife previously used to cut a peanut-containing dessert.
-An allergen detection service dog can spot the smell of a peanut, even if it’s weak, and alert its owner it’st its presence.
+Allergen detection service dogs use their keen sense of smell to tell if an allergen is present to cause harm to their handler.
+For example, a person with a severe peanut allergy might be served a piece of cake without peanuts, but the cake was cut with a knife previously used to cut a peanut-containing dessert.
+An allergen detection service dog can spot the smell of a peanut, even if it’s weak, and alert its owner to its presence.

-It is important to note that allergen detection service dogs aren’t on the lookout for substances but odors.
-If a substance is present but has no odor, the service dog may not identify the allergen.
+It is important to note that allergen detection service dogs aren’t on the lookout for substances, but rather for specific odors.
+If a substance is present but has no odor, the service dog may not be able to identify the allergen.

 4. Psychiatric Service Dogs

-Psychiatric service dogs are not emotional support animals or therapy dogs.
-These are legitimate service dogs and perform a specific task to alleviate their handler’s psychiatric disorder.
-Psychiatric service dogs are trained to sense a change in their owner and provide an intervention that assists their handler with their emotions.
+Psychiatric service dogs perform a specific task to alleviate their handler’s psychiatric disorder, which is different from an emotional support dog (ESA) or therapy dog, which only needs to provide comfort for a psychological disorder.
+Psychiatric service dogs are trained to sense changes in their owner’s mental state and provide interventions that assist their handler with their emotions.
 Psychiatric service dogs also receive training to identify triggers that can increase their handler’s agitation or anger and steer their handler away from such situations.

 People who suffer from auditory or visual hallucinations can also benefit from a psychiatric service dog.
-The dog can obtain training to help identify if a third individual is present or is a mere hallucination.
-Psychiatric service dogs can also guide their handler home or to safety if the owner becomes confused.
-A psychiatric disorder can be frightening; therefore, psychiatric service dogs provide a layer of support and assistance at all times.
+The dog can undergo training to help identify if a third individual is present or if it is merely a hallucination.
+Another task is to guide their handler home or to safety if the owner becomes confused.
+Psychiatric disorders can be frightening; therefore, psychiatric service dogs provide a layer of support and assistance at all times.

-Wonder if your emotional disorder qualifies for a psychiatric service dog?
+Wonder if your disorder qualifies for a psychiatric service dog?

 Get an assessment by a licensed health professional.